PortSwigger/burp-suite-enterprise-edition-ami/using_ami_to_launch_instance.md

 1. In the **Review and create** window, check the configuration and then click **Submit**.
 2. Wait for the stack to be created.
 3. To navigate to your newly created EC2 instance, go to the **Resources** tab of your stack and click the link in the **Physical ID** column.
 4. In the **Instances** window, select the instance and copy and paste the IP address or DNS name into a browser.
-The Burp Suite Enterprise Edition console will open.
+The Burp Suite DAST console will open.

-If this is the first time that you have used the database with Burp Suite Enterprise Edition, you will be prompted to create the administrator user credentials.
+If this is the first time that you have used the database with Burp Suite DAST, you will be prompted to create the administrator user credentials.
 For more information, see [Creating the admin user](https://portswigger.net/burp/documentation/enterprise/setup/self-hosted/kubernetes/create-admin).